Nakajima J1N Gekkō: Surviving aircraft

 The Maintenance Division at Middletown prepared the Gekkō for flight tests, overhauling the plane's engines (the same make/model as the Zero had used) and replacing the oxygen system, radios, and some flight instruments with American equipment.
 Mechanics completed this work by 9 April.
 The Navy transferred Gekkō 7334 to the Army in early June, and an army pilot flew the Gekkō on 15 June 1946, for about 35 minutes.
 At least one other test flight took place before the Army Air Forces flew the fighter to an empty former Douglas C-54 factory at Park Ridge, Illinois, for storage.
 The remaining three Gekkōs were scrapped.

-In 1949, the Gekkō was given to the Smithsonian's National Air Museum, but remained in storage at Park Ridge, Illinois.
-The collection of museum aircraft at Park Ridge numbered more than 60 airplanes when the war in Korea forced the United States Air Force to move it to the Paul E. Garber Preservation, Restoration, and Storage Facility in Suitland, Maryland.
+In 1949, the Gekkō was given to the Smithsonian's National Air and Space Museum, but remained in storage at Park Ridge, Illinois.
+The collection of museum aircraft at Park Ridge numbered more than 60 airplanes when the Korean War compelled the United States Air Force to relocate it to the Paul E. Garber Preservation, Restoration, and Storage Facility in Suitland, Maryland.
 Gekkō 7334 was dumped outside the restoration facility in a large shipping crate in 1953 where it remained until building space became available in 1974.
 In 1979, NASM staff selected Gekkō 7334 for restoration.

 Following restoration of the museum's Mitsubishi Zero in 1976, the Gekkō became the second Japanese aircraft to be restored by NASM.
 The airframe was found to be seriously corroded from being outside for twenty years.
 At that time, it was the largest and most complex aircraft restoration project the NASM had undertaken.
-Work started on 7 September 1979, and ended 14 December 1983, following 17,000 hours of work.
+Work started on 7 September 1979, and ended on 14 December 1983, following 17,000 hours of work.
 Today, Gekkō 7334 is fully restored and on display in the Steven F. Udvar-Hazy Center in Chantilly, Virginia, US.